tlynx538/Rice-Datathon-2025/README.md

 | Decision Tree | 10414.96                | 0.7138                  |
 | **Random Forest**  | **9458.02**                     | **0.7639**                      |
 | XGBoost        | 9825.53                     | 0.7452                      |

+To find the main project files, please head over to the src folder that contains:
+- project code
+- summary of methodology and findings (EDA)
+- submission_file.xlsx